shalommmitz/easy_cloud_backup/README.md

 My original motivation was to properly back my sister's laptop.
 Any cloud backup will guard your data against disk/SSD failures, or other things that makes your PC unavailable.
-The more challenging scenario is ransom-ware.
+The more challenging scenario is ransomware.
 This is because the ransom-ware will attempt to harm the backups, as well as the original data.
 So, I looked for a solution that will address malware.
 The well known solution is to use "Object locking", which means that the backup software will ask the cloud to disable write or delete of the backup files for a specified amount of months.

 The main component of this project is a CDK Python script that deploys the following items: